 Description: <string>

-Description: Tells the EDA tool the voltage needed at the receiver data decision point to ensure proper sampling of the equalized signal.
+Description: Tells the EDA tool the voltage needed at the receiver data decision point above and below the reference voltage to ensure proper sampling of the equalized signal.
+The reference voltage is 0 V by default, unless defined by the PAM4_Lower_Threshold, PAM4_Center_Threshold, or PAM4_Upper_Threshold parameters.

 Usage Rules: Entries are assumed to be in units of volts.
+If not present, the value of this parameter is 0 V.

-Other Notes:
+Other Notes: For all formats, the resulting values of this parameter shall be non-negative floating point numbers.

 Examples:

-In the example below,
+In the first example below, the waveform must rise at least 100 mV above or at least 100 mV below the reference voltage to ensure that the signal is sampled as logic ‘1’ or logic ‘0’, repectively.
+Theremaining examples illustrate Rx_Receiver_Sensitivity with user settable values using various formats.

 (Rx_Receiver_Sensitivity (Usage Info) (Type Float)